Posted by Doug Amos on November 10th, 2011

 The simplified example in the diagram below, with a mux feeding multiple sources from two source FPGAs into a separate destination FPGA, is not as uncommon as we’d like to hope.
 After all, many bus standards used in SoCs are actually complex mux’es, and bus sources and destinations are often partitioned into different FPGAs.

 Here, then, is a good example of how partition has happened at a multiplexer.
-We can see that the sources for the mux are in two seperate FPGAs and the destination is in a third.
+We can see that the sources for the mux are in two separate FPGAs and the destination is in a third.
 The next task is to assign the multiplexer.
 The question for you is; where is the best place to put the multiplexer, including how and why?

 Please use the comment box below to give us your replies.